MRTZA/CSCE438/PA4/murtaza/README.md

     make clean

-To run the server on port 3010:
+To run the servers:

-    ./tsd -p 3010
+    sh startup.sh
+    (It will prompt you to ask if you are starting a router or just a normal master/slave )

-To run the client
+To run the client:

     ./tsc -h host_addr -p 3010 -u user1